-I also noticed that, during the summer when I would skip Vitamin D, my back wouldn't hurt, even if I was doing a lot of yardwork.
-So I think getting a lot of sun can help just as much.
+I also noticed that, during the summer when I would skip Vitamin D, my back wouldn't hurt as long as I was getting a good amount of sun exposure.
+Even if I was doing a lot of yardwork.
+So I think getting a decent amount of sunlight can help just as much.

 This list may be long, but honestly all I do these days to alleviate my back pain is these first 3 things.
 I regularly lift very heavy 5 gallon bottles of water (sometimes in heels) and have no back pain at all (knock wood).
 Keep in mind I was told it looks like I have some kind of degenerative bone disease and took Accutane 3 times.

 Please note that the brands of Vitamin D3 mentioned on this page do not contain lanolin, which is from wool producing animals.
 The brands mentioned on this page have really reviews, and are vegetarian.

 2) Limit caffeine.
 For me, too much caffeine = BACK PAIN.
 I didn't realize this when I was in my early 30s and started to get it.
 It was at it's worst when I worked in a small office and drank lots of coffee.
 The discs in your back are like hydraulic shock absorbers and when you are dehydrated they can't give your vertebrae the cushy support it needs!

 3) Stay hydrated.
 I drink a special kind of water from a Medical Grade Machine and most people who drink this report a reduction in back pain.
 You can learn more about this water by CLICKING HERE.